Cape Zanpa Snorkeling

-North of Kadena Air Base in the East China Sea, the snorkeling at Maeda is considered the best shore-accessed dive site in Okinawa.
+North of Kadena Air Base in the East China Sea, the snorkeling at Cape Zanpa on Maeda Point is considered the best shore-accessed dive site in Okinawa.
 There are actually two separate snorkeling dive sites known as Maeda Point and Maeda Flats, both of which are very popular for the visibility.
 You can expect to see healthy corals and diverse marine life.
 Occasionally, the Maeda Point snorkeling can be a crowded affair.

 From the Maeda Point parking area, there is a short, but steep, stairway down to the rocky entry point for the snorkeling dive.